 Corporate volunteering & corporate giving.

-In fall 2010, Telekom in Germany introduced a comprehensive corporate volunteering concept as part of the engagement@telekom platform which consists of three main components:
+In fall 2010, Telekom in Germany introduced a comprehensive corporate volunteering concept as part of engagement@telekom, which consists of three main components:

-- An intranet portal gives employees tips on volunteering in their free time as well as contact information for participating in activities and opportunities to talk about their experiences with other active colleagues.
+- An intranet portal gives employees tips on volunteering in their free time as well as contact information for participating in activities and the opportunity to talk about their experiences with other involved colleagues.

 - Corporate volunteering is being integrated into employee training and development.

 - Employees can apply at Deutsche Telekom for funding for charitable projects.
 1,000 applications submitted by employees within the scope of engagement@telekom are approved each year, and the company makes donations totaling EUR 250,000.
 To receive funding, employees have to be involved in volunteering for the organization in their free time and the organization's activities need to relate to one of the three strategic CR action areas.

 Our employees were once again able to volunteer their time at numerous special events.
 Deutsche Telekom supported the Community Volunteering Week held by the BBE organization (Bundesnetzwerks Bürgerschaftliches Engagement) from September 24 through October 3, 2012, as well as International Volunteer Day on December 5, 2012.